RestartB/RestartB/README.md

 ## 👋, I'm Restart! (he/him)
 Hello, I'm Restart!
 I'm 16, from the UK, and I like anything to do with computers!
-My main language is Python - I dabble in HTML and CSS, and I want to learn JS!
+My main languages are Python, HTML and CSS, and I am learning JS!

 ![Restart's GitHub stats](https://github-readme-stats.vercel.app/api?username=RestartB&show_icons=true&theme=tokyonight)
 <!--